admin-shell-io/smt-semantic-models/README.md

 When defining and reusing elements from other aspect models, the following repositories with aspect models are allowed to be used besides the ones in this repository:

 * [Catena-X aspect models](https://github.com/eclipse-tractusx/sldt-semantic-models), their namespaces start with *io.catenax*
-* [BatteryPass aspect models](https://github.com/batterypass/BatteryPassDataModel), their namespaces start with *io.BatteryPass* - however, please note that these aspect models have licence **CC BY-NC 4.0**.
+* [BatteryPass aspect models](https://github.com/batterypass/BatteryPassDataModel), their namespaces start with *io.BatteryPass* - however, please note that older version of these aspect models have licence **CC BY-NC 4.0**, only use Aspect MOdels with licence **CC BY 4.0**

 # Generator used